 Depending on how you target and what you are offering, you can pre-qualify the people who see and click on your ad.
 This means advertisers only have to pay for people who are actively searching for a supplier of the good/service they require.
-It’s a very efficient way to advertise for this reason and your website traffic has a much higher chance of converting for this reason.
+It’s a very efficient way to advertise because you can target people with purchase ‘intent’ – your website traffic has a much higher chance of converting for this reason.
 For example, if I was selling cookies, instead of targeting the word ‘cookies’, I could target ‘cookies for sale online’ which would gain superior revenue results.

 Ads can be targeted by any number of factors including demography, geography, website visitation, interests, purchasing decisions and type of user.
 However there’s two broach approaches…

-For example, if you have ever tried to book a flight before, say for example between Brisbane and Melbourne, and abandoned the checkout process for whatever reason?
-Then you’ve noticed ads following you around the internet offering you specific flight deals to the destination you were just searching for.
-This is called “Cart Abandonment Remarketing” on an inventory level.
+For example, if you have ever tried to book a flight before and abandoned the checkout process for whatever reason, and then you’ve noticed ads following you around the internet offering you specific flight deals to the destination you were just searching for.
+This is called “Cart Abandonment Remarketing”.

 Alternatively, you can use a general ad which helps reinforce your brand name in the eyes of someone who visited your website to help let it sink in over a longer period of time.
 Either way, this is a powerful way to re-engage with your target market and generally comes as a lower cost.